Cadiac/goldfisher/README.md

 This tool aims to [goldfish](https://mtg.fandom.com/wiki/Goldfishing) the fastest possible wins with the given decks in non-interactive games of Magic: The Gathering.
 This data can be used to gather statistics on average winning turns with different versions of the decks, helping to gauge effects of deck building.

-For now, the only supported deck is my build of [Premodern Pattern Rector](https://scryfall.com/@Cadiac/decks/79289c7a-f60c-4eff-809e-d83f86dd37c0), which contains a deterministic combo kill if the following condition is met:
+For now, the only supported deck is my build of [Premodern Pattern Hulk](https://scryfall.com/@Cadiac/decks/79289c7a-f60c-4eff-809e-d83f86dd37c0), which contains a deterministic combo kill if the following condition is met:
 1. Any repeatable sac outlet is available
 2. You control a creature that isn't the sac outlet
-3. You resolve a Pattern of Rector on the creature or you have Academy Rector on the battlefield
+3. You resolve a Pattern of Rebirth on the creature or you have Academy Rector on the battlefield

 ## Installation